Super Mario Bros.: The Lost Levels: Rereleases

 The Lost Levels was the ninth game released for the Famicom Disk System (attached below the Famicom, as pictured).

 Nintendo "cleaned up" parts of the Japanese Super Mario Bros.
 2 and released it in later Super Mario collections as The Lost Levels.
-Its North American debut in the 1993 Super Mario All-Stars collection for the Super Nintendo Entertainment System featured updated graphics (including increased visibility for the poison mushroom) and more frequent checkpoints to save player progress.
+Its North American debut in the 1993 Super Mario All-Stars collection for the Super Nintendo Entertainment System featured updated graphics (including increased visibility for the Poison Mushroom) and more frequent checkpoints to save player progress.
 According to All-Stars developers, the compilation was created because Miyamoto felt The Lost Levels had not reached a wide audience and wanted more players to experience it.
-All-Stars was rereleased as a Limited Edition for the Nintendo Wii console in remembrance of Super Mario Bros.s 25th anniversary in 2010.
-The Lost Levels was edited to fit the handheld Game Boy Color screen as an unlockable bonus in the 1999 Super Mario Bros.
-Deluxe: the visible screen is cropped and some features are omitted, such as the wind and five bonus worlds.
-The Lost Levels was rereleased in 2004 for the Game Boy Advance on the third volume of Nintendo's Japan-only Famicom Mini compilation cartridges.
+All-Stars was rereleased as a Limited Edition for the Nintendo Wii console in commemoration of Super Mario Bros.s 25th anniversary in 2010.
+The Lost Levels was edited to fit the handheld Game Boy Color screen as an unlockable bonus in Super Mario Bros.
+Deluxe (1999): the visible screen is cropped and some features are omitted, such as the wind and five bonus worlds.
+The Lost Levels was rereleased in 2004 for the Game Boy Advance as part of the Japanese Famicom Mini series.

 Nintendo's Virtual Console digital platform introduced North America and Europe to the unedited 1986 Japanese release.
 The Lost Levels was released for multiple Nintendo platforms: the Wii's Virtual Console in 2007 (partially in support of Nintendo's Hanabi Festival), the 3DS's in 2012, the Wii U's in 2013, and the Switch's Nintendo Classics service in 2019.
 Nintendo's 2014 classic game compilations NES Remix 2 (Wii U) and Ultimate NES Remix (3DS) included selections from The Lost Levels.
 For the series' 35th anniversary, in late 2020, Nintendo included The Lost Levels in a limited edition Game & Watch device.